hikeventures/hikeventures.github.io/_posts/best/2014-11-19-best-camping-stoves.markdown

 ---
-title: The 6 Best Camping Stoves 2016
+title: Best Camping Stoves 2016
 description: Need a new camoing stove?
 Here are the best stoves for 2016.
 date: 2016-01-03 00:42:09
 category: articles